-- (A) The charter school achieved measurable increases in academic achievement, as defined by at least one year's progress for each year in school. - (B) Strong postsecondary outcomes, as defined by college enrollment, persistence, and completion rates equal to similar peers. - (4) Subparagraphs (A) and (B) of paragraph (3) shall be demonstrated by verified data, as defined . . .
+- (A) The school achieved measurable increases in academic achievement, as defined by at least one year's progress for each year in school. - (B) Strong postsecondary outcomes, as defined by college enrollment, persistence, and completion rates equal to similar peers. - (4) Subparagraphs (A) and (B) of paragraph (3) shall be demonstrated by verified data, as defined . . .

 "Verified data" is defined in statute as "data derived from nationally recognized, valid, peer-reviewed, and reliable sources that are externally produced."
 (Education Code Section 47607.2(c)(1).)
-In November 2020, the California State Board of Education ("SBE") approved the criteria to define "verified data" and the list of valid and reliable assessments and measures of postsecondary outcomes as required by Education Code Section 47607.2.
-From the SBE-approved list of reliable assessments, the Charter School currently utilizes i-Ready for its verified data.
+In November 2020 (updated in May 2023), the California State Board of Education ("SBE") approved the criteria to define "verified data" and the list of valid and reliable assessments and measures of postsecondary outcomes as required by Education Code Section 47607.2.
+From the SBE-approved list of reliable assessments, the Charter School currently utilizes i-Ready to meet the verified data requirement.